wpgp/peanutButter/README.md

 `Population = TotalBuildings x ProportionResidential x UnitsPerBuilding x PeoplePerUnit`

-There are two datasets working behind the scenes in the application (WorldPop et al. 2020):
+There are two source datasets working behind the scenes in the application:

 1. The count of buildings in each ~100 m grid cell across the country,
 2. A classification of each ~100 m grid cell as urban or rural.

-#### Advantages
-- This method is quick and easy to implement in situations where suitable population estimates are not currently available.
-- High resolution building footprints provide a valuable source of information about where populations are located and their relative densities.

-#### Disadvantages
-- This method is not objective or driven by population data (i.e. household surveys).
-It relies on your subjective estimates of population characteristics.
-- There are no estimates of uncertainty provided by this method.
-You will have no objective basis for determing the accuracy the estimates produced.
+Use the "Source Files" button to download these rasters.
+Use the *peanutButter* R package if you want to provide your own building counts and/or map of urban areas (see ?peanutButter::popRaster).

 #### Citations
 Maxar Technologies and Ecopia.AI.
 2020.
 Digitize Africa Data, Building Footprints.